1994

 ● 5-29-1994: The next best thing to being consistent is to be aware of your inconsistencies.

-● Wednesday, 6-15-1994: I went to bed this evening, and, lying in my bed initially, having just shut out the lights, and it being dark out, my visual image was just the same when I opened my eyes as when I closed them.
+● Wednesday, 6-15-1994: I went to bed this evening, and, lying in my bed initially, having just shut off the lights, and it being dark out, my visual image was just the same when I opened my eyes as when I closed them.

 ● 6-16-1994: I got my first “real” credit card today: a milestone!
 A red-letter day!